-Cut enough sheer fabric to cover from ear to ear, across the forehead, and down to the chest.
-On your hat, pin the fabric to the forehead and on both sides near the ears.
+Cut enough sheer fabric to cover the whole face from ear to ear, over the forehead, and down to the chest.
+Using safety pins, attach the sheer black fabric to the hat forehead and on both sides near the ears.

-Over high-heat boil a large pot of water.
+Bring a large pot of water to a boil.
 Add several tea bags and steep for 15-20 minutes.
-Remove pot from the heat and squeeze remaining liquid from tea bags into the pot.
+Remove the pot from the heat and squeeze the remaining liquid from tea bags into the pot.
 Discard tea bags.
-Submerge the folded cheesecloth into the water and let sit for 20-30 minutes or until desired color is achieved (Remember cloth will lighten when dry).
+Submerge the folded cheesecloth into the water and let sit for 20-30 minutes, or until the desired color is achieved (keep in mind that the cheesecloth will lighten some once it dries).
 Do this in several batches to achieve different tints of color.
-Remove cheesecloth and wring out liquid.
-Place cheesecloth into clothes dryer until dry.
+Remove the cheesecloth and wring out the liquid.
+Place cheesecloth into the clothes dryer until dry.
 The dryer will set the tea stain into the fabric.

-With the cheesecloth still folded together tie one end to something sturdy and stretch to work with.
-Using several colors of marker (yellows, browns, grays) make random marks across the fabric.
-Once colored to your liking, unfold and stretch-out the cheesecloth.
+With the cheesecloth still folded together, tie one end to something sturdy and stretch it out to work with.
+Using several colors of marker (yellows, browns, grays), make random marks across the fabric.
+Once colored to your liking, unfold the cheesecloth.

-Where all black under the costume and tuck the hanging sheer fabric into the collar.
+Dress in all black clothing under the cheesecloth and tuck the sheer face covering fabric into the collar of the costume.

 Check out some of our other past handmade costumes here.